Table of Contents

 The mission of the cross industry Strike Force is to accelerate the development and adoption of new tools and solutions to abate the proliferation of illegal and unwanted robocalls, to promote greater consumer control over the calls they wish to receive, and to make recommendations to the FCC on the role government can play in this battle.

-The following documents and information related to the Robocall Strike Force and other FCC and FTC regulatory, and U.S. legislative actions include:
+The following information related to the FCC’s Robocall Strike Force and other FCC and FTC regulatory, and U.S. legislative actions include: